 - Whether your cancer is HER2 positive

-In Situ Breast Cancers
+In Situ Breast Cancer

 Invasive Breast Cancer

-The following are the most common types of invasive breast cancer.
+These are the most common types of invasive breast cancer.

-- Invasive lobular carcinoma (ILC): Invasive lobular carcinoma is the second most common type of invasive breast cancer.
-ILC starts in the lobules and, like IDC, can spread to other parts of the body.
+- Invasive lobular carcinoma (ILC): ILC starts in the lobules and, like IDC, can spread to other parts of the body.
 It is also called infiltrating lobular carcinoma.
+This is the second most common type of invasive breast cancer.

 Other rare types of breast cancer include Paget’s disease of the nipple and phyllodes tumors.